Search

 • What Happens When Girls are Stopped from Going to Schools?

-It’s always a good idea to circle back to the basics when feeling disillusioned with what we’re doing in our lives.
-One wrong action has the power to create ripple effects somewhere else.
-Effects of lack of female education are gravely concerning.
+It’s always a good idea to circle back to the basics when feeling disillusioned with what we are doing in our lives.
+So, is true for our work and the changes that we are trying to hopefully effect through it.

-If girls are stopped from getting an education in one part of the world; a family member might halt it elsewhere.
-So, this topic needs revisit to ensure that girl child education remains relevant at all policy and implementation decisions.
+When a little girl is stopped from getting an education in one part of the world; another girl elsewhere might feel its effect by remaining home-bound all her life.
+So, this topic needs recurring visits to ensure that girl child education remains relevant at all policy and implementation decisions.

-Education benefits women and girls and this is a fact.
-Many studies and reports have time and again argued for continuing education for girls and women.
-Reports have listed the many benefits of education like reduced child and maternal deaths, improved child health, and lower fertility.
+Education benefits women and girls, and this is a FACT.
+Many studies and reports have breathlessly argued for sustained education for girls and women.
+Reliable, data-informed reports have listed the many benefits of education like reduced child and maternal deaths, improved child and mother health, and lower fertility leading to balanced density of citizens- all pointing towards a better quality of life for Indians.

 What Does The Data Say?